 4. Dress comfortably

 After making sure that the house is neat and tidy, change into comfortable clothes.
 Why not before?
-Simple, staying in your work clothes makes it easier to proceed with the checkup of your living spaces.
+Simple, your work clothes make it easier to proceed with the checkup of your living spaces.

 5. Ditch alcohol and excess food

-To make it plain, my ultimate night routine is a routine.
-By definition, there are exceptions to a routine.
+My ultimate night routine is a routine.
+By definition, there are exceptions.
 Accordingly, this rule doesn’t come into effect on your Saturday night out.

 Cutting down on excess food during the week has another advantage.
 Once you manage to restrict yourself on weekdays, your Saturday night dinner will become a highly satisfying event, not just a recurring eating habit.